Do you want to see a real-life SEO writing example to inspire your content marketing?

 Wondering how I did it?

-In this detailed SEO writing example, I’ll walk you through all the steps I took so you know how to do it yourself and move your business forward.
+In this detailed SEO writing example, I’ll walk you through all the exact steps I took so you know how to do it yourself and move your business forward.

-I’ve boiled it down to 6 components:
+I’ve boiled it down to 7 simple steps:

 - CONTENT BRIEF to guide the writing process.